 Let’s say your ATV won’t start.
 You checked the compression and it’s good.
 The engine appears to be getting fuel.
 Now you check for spark.
 When you push the starter button, the spark plug has spark, but it seems weak.
 Now what?
 While this engine has, the three essential elements for it to run, this one won’t run.

 Ignition trouble, can come from many sources, switches, coils, and wires.
-And, it often takes special diagnostic equipment; service information and experience to diagnose the trouble.
+And, it often takes special diagnostic equipment, service information and experience to diagnose the trouble.
 ATV repair technicians, use step-by-step ATV service manuals.
 This helps track down electrical problems, so they can make efficient, cost-effective repairs.
-Rather than, work off of a hunch and throw costly electrical parts, at the machine; with hopes that one of them, will eventually fix the problem.
+Often, people will, work off of a hunch and throw costly electrical parts at it.
+All with hopes, that one of them will fix the problem.
 So, if you’re not sure where to turn next, bring your ATV to a professional.

 ATV Tech Tips- 3.
 Your ATV needs, MAJOR repairs

-Sometimes a ATV repair job is so big and becomes so involved that; it’s best to turn it over to a professional right from the get-go.
+Sometimes a ATV repair job is so big and becomes too involved.
+So, that’s when it’s best to turn it over to a professional, right from the get-go.
 A prime example is a major crash repair, which will likely be covered by insurance.
-If, for example, you smashed into a stump or rock and; it peeled off a front wheel, its driveline components, suspension, the footrest; not to mention, the CVT clutch has a fresh gouge.
-Would you know where to look and what to look for; so you can put together a parts list and restore the machine to, like-new condition?
+If, for example, you smashed into a stump or rock.
+Then, it peeled off a front wheel, its driveline components, suspension, the footrest.
+And, not to mention, the CVT clutch has a fresh gouge.
+Would you know where to look and what to look for.
+So, you can put together a parts list and restore the machine to, like-new condition?
 While it seems easy, to simply start tearing off old parts and installing new ones, looks can be deceiving.

 ATV repair shops, that are experienced with ATVs know what to look for, when compiling a damage estimate.
 They know where to look on a damaged ATV, to find which parts need to be replaced.
-And, in this case, since the CVT clutch showed signs of contact from an external source; they’ll check the crankshaft run-out to make sure it still spins true.
-That’s something you certainly wouldn’t want to overlook; and it takes special, precise equipment to inspect.
+And, in this case, since the CVT clutch showed signs of contact from an external source.
+They will also check the crankshaft run-out, to make sure it still spins true.
+That’s something you certainly wouldn’t want to overlook and it takes special, precise equipment to inspect.

 Here are some of the best ATV tech tips, that just make sense to have:

 - Make sure you have a good ATV repair manual, it will save you money?
 If you have had your ATV in the shop lately, you know how much repairs cost today.
-There are a lot of service and repair jobs; you could do yourself with, a good ATV service manual and some basic tools.
+There are a lot of service and repair jobs, you could do yourself.
+Furthermore, with, a good ATV service manual and some basic tools.